whlduzou/Final-Project-Wang-Hanlin/README.md

 ![avatar](/chart/timeline.png)

 From figure 1, it could be found that there are lots of lock-down and reopen policies for UK, if all policies are add to the model as dummy variables, the Pareto k diagnostic value would come to the Inf, which means this model cannot fit well, hence, I **combine all policy variables to a single continuious variable**, meaning the effort of lock-down in UK.
 As the passage of time, the Real-time Assessment of Community Transmission (REACT) group has tested the monthly varied reproduction number.
 These results are also used to determine the parameters of prior reproduction number.
 The round 1 REACT group result of it is 0.57 (0.45, 0.72) between 1st May 2020 and 1 June 2020, which is identical with the simulation result [2] The round 2 result is 0.89 (0.86, 0.93), between 1st May 2020 and early July 2020 [3].
 The round 3 result is 1.3 (1.2, 1.4) between 24 July 2020 and 7 Sept 2020, round 4 result is 1.7 (1.4, 2.0) [4].
 The round 5 result is 1.06 (0.74, 1.46) between 18 and 26 September 2020 [5].
-The cumulative covid-19 patient tends to be 3.822 (3.695, 3.886) million until 15 July 2020 [6].
-Below is the prior reproduction number of this project (the blue area is the result of REACT group)
+Figure 1 is the prior reproduction number of this project (the blue area is the result of REACT group)

 ![avatar](/chart/chart/chart_01.png)